-Researchers evaluate CABYR isoforms a/b and c mRNA expression in colorectal cancer in hopes of determining whether or not these proteins may be promising vaccine targets.
+Researchers evaluate CABYR isoforms a/b and c mRNA expression in colorectal cancer in hopes of determining whether or not these proteins may be promising immunotherapy targets.

 The CABYR Protein